MuhammedTuK/CodeCrafters_SWE/README.md

 # CodeCrafters_SWE
-L3Harris Software Engineering course Repo for CodeCrafters team The hosted versions of this code are located on [Render]([https://render.com](https://codecrafters-webapp.onrender.com)https://codecrafters-webapp.onrender.com).
+L3Harris Software Engineering course Repo for CodeCrafters team.
+The hosted versions of this code are located on [Render]([https://render.com](https://codecrafters-webapp.onrender.com)https://codecrafters-webapp.onrender.com).
 Code from this repository is automatically deployed once it is committed to this repository.